taiyealabi/Team4LARRYTAIYE/Team4MiniProject.md

 ## Fork
 Forking provides a way for each contibutor or developer to have their own serve-side repositoyr.
 This means that each ontributor has not one but two Git repositories: A private local repositories and a servier-side one.
 It can also be considered as a standard Git clone operation.
+Forking is a process of creating a copy of a complete repository to the user’s GitHub Account from another account.
+When a user forks a repository, all the files in the repository are automatically copied to the user’s account on GitHub and it feels like the user’s own the repository.
+This process is similar to copying a folder from one drive to another drive in a computer.
+The user is then free to use this repository either for their purpose or experiment with changes in the code.
+Through git forking, the users can develop their own modifications to the code that belongs to someone else.

+Forking a repository on GitHub is done for two main purposes:

+Improving someone’s project/software or code: Improving can be that I am adding a new feature to the existing software/repository.
+For example, I navigate to a repository and liked the concept of the software, but then I have something else in mind that could be useful for the same software.
+I can fork the repository, develop the feature on my machine and send the changes to the owner of the repository.

+Reusing the code in a project: A user can also make use of git fork to fork the repository of another user to use in their own project.
+The popularity of Git is also because people add their code, project, module, software, etc on GitHub as a public repository.
+Now other people are allowed to use that open source code to their project, which helps them to save their efforts and time.
+Note: Forking is allowed for public repositories without permission.
+But if the repository is private, one can only be able to fork if he or she has permission from the owner of the repository.
+(Please see screenshot below)

+Instead of using a single server-side repository to act as the “central” codebase, forking gives every developer a server-side repository.
+This means that each contributor has not one, but two Git repositories: a private local one and a public server-side one.